Kang Daniel: 2020–2021: Cyan, Magenta, Yellow, and MC ventures

 The second installment of his "color trilogy" project and third EP Magenta was released on August 3.
 With this release, Kang surpassed one million cumulative albums sold within 13 months of debuting as a solo artist.
 The lead single "Who U Are" peaked at number 12 in Korea and won trophies on SBS MTV's The Show, KBS2's Music Bank, and MBC's Show!
 Music Core.
 Two months later, Kang performed on a special episode of MBC's I Live Alone for the 2021 Summer/Spring Seoul Fashion Week.
 In November, Konnect opened pre-orders for Kang's first artbook Never Standing Still - It's Time to Shine in collaboration with Paul McCartney's personal photographer, MJ Kim.

 As his first American collaboration, Kang was featured on "State of Wonder" by Inverness alongside Anthony Russo.
 The single was released by Monstercat on January 15, 2021.
-He then released the digital single "Paranoia" on February 16, which gave Kang his first top five track that peaked at number two in Korea and won trophies on several music shows including: The Show, Show Champion, M Countdown, and Show!
+He then released the digital single "Paranoia" on February 16 which gave Kang his first top five track that peaked at number two in Korea and won trophies on several music shows including: The Show, Show Champion, M Countdown, and Show!
 Music Core.
-It also marked his first solo appearance on Billboard's World Digital Song Sales chart with the single debuting at number five.
+It also marked his first solo appearance on Billboards World Digital Song Sales chart with the single debuting at number five.
 Leading up to his next EP, Kang was featured on YouTube Originals seven-episode documentary series K-Pop Evolution which premiered on March 31.
 He then released his fourth overall EP Yellow on April 13 as the final installment of his three-part project aimed to find his true colors as a solo artist.
 Its lead single "Antidote" gave Kang his first number one track in Korea along with several trophies on music shows: The Show, Show Champion, Music Bank, Show!
 Music Core, and Inkigayo.
 Discussing what this project represents, Kang said "The color series is really about sharing the different stages of self-discovery as an artist with my fans".
 On May 13, Kang released the promotional single "Outerspace" featuring Loco through Universe Music for the mobile application, Universe.